gnosis/dex-docs/docs/tutorial-integrations.md

 ## Synthetix Liquidity Bot

-In order to demonstrate an integration between two exchanges, we will make an example out of the Synthetix Protocol using their NPM package [synthetix-js](https://www.npmjs.com/package/synthetix-js) whose docs are avaialble [here](https://docs.synthetix.io/libraries/synthetix-js/)
+In order to demonstrate an integration between two trading protocols, we will make an example out of the Synthetix Protocol using their NPM package [synthetix-js](https://www.npmjs.com/package/synthetix-js).
+Their docs are avaialble [here](https://docs.synthetix.io/libraries/synthetix-js/).

 ### Getting Started

-To get started, we construct a simple interaction with their protocol in which we fetch the price `sETH` from their onchain price oracle (chainlink).
-This interaction is contained within [scripts/synthetix_interaction.js](scripts/synthetix_interaction.js)
+To get started, we construct a simple interaction with their protocol in which we fetch the price `sETH` from their on-chain price oracle (Chainlink).
+This interaction is contained within [scripts/synthetix_interaction.js](scripts/synthetix_interaction.js).

-To test our tiny interaction run
+To test our tiny interaction run:

 ```sh
 npx truffle exec scripts/synthetix_interaction.js --network rinkeby